 “Printed Voices from Czechia” documents the exhibit of prints by Czech printmakers organized by SOS ART in Cincinnati, July-September 2022.
 It consists of 121 prints, in various printmaking techniques, by 31 Czech artists who reflect on their social and cultural reality.
 A succinct biography of the artists as well as pictures of their artworks and their accompanying statements are included.

 “For A Better World 2022”, the 19th year book of Poems and Drawings on Peace and Justice by Greater Cincinnati Artists, has been published by SOS ART.
 It includes poems by 93 local poets and drawings by 40 local visual artists, all on the themes of peace and justice.

 Race & the City Art Event, May 14, 2022

 Please watch the short video below summarizing and highlighting the May 14, 2022, “Race & the City Art Event”, organized by SOS ART, and in which took part 14 local poets, 40 local visual artists and 2 local performing groups, each adding their own artistic response to one of the chapters of the book “Race and the City: Work, Community, and Protest in Cincinnati, 1820-1970”, edited by Henry Louis Taylor, Jr. Participating in the event were also the editor and 2 of the authors, Charles F. Casey-Leininger and Nancy Bertaux.

 You can also watch the video documenting the entirety of the event here.

 SOS ART Retrospective 2016-2020

-- Please watch video below documenting the show and including mini interviews of 60 participating artists.
+If you did not have a chance to visit the show please watch the video below documenting the show and including the mini interviews of 60 participating artists.